Explore our expertise

 He also founded the University's Heritage i-Teams, which trains students to work with businesses and organisations to explore the potential of their heritage.

-Dr Grace Lees-Maffei
+Professor Grace Lees-Maffei

-Reader in Design History and Director of DHeritage, the Professional Doctorate in Heritage is an expert in the history of design, marketing and mediation of household goods; she has worked with manufacturers and retailers in the UK and Europe.
+Professor of Design History and Director of DHeritage, the Professional Doctorate in Heritage is an expert in the history of design, marketing and mediation of household goods; she has worked with manufacturers and retailers in the UK and Europe.

-Read more on Dr Grace Lees-Maffei.
+Read more on Professor Grace Lees-Maffei.